marcuscop/a4-marcuscop/README.md

 #Notes:
 1. The Practice Evaluator shows only one path at a time.
-2. The page must be refreshed to delete a path from the map.
-3. The Reset button clears the DB.
-If a file is uploaded in the wrong spot (gpx as csv, csv as gpx), hit Reset.
+2. Press the Reset button if a file is uploaded in the wrong spot (gpx as csv, csv as gpx).
-4. There are sample .GPX and .CSV files in the SAMPLE_FILES folder.
+3. There are sample .GPX and .CSV files in the SAMPLE_FILES folder.
 (They contain actual data from WPI Rowings' races this season!!)
    - A single .GPX file corresponds to a single .CSV.
 They must be used together.
       - Riverfront.gpx -> Riverfront.csv
       - Snake.gpx -> Snake.csv